toleda/audio_RealtekALC/README.txt

 	1. 10.10 or newer
 	2. 10.9 or newer
 	3. 10.8 or newer
-  3. Native AppleHDA.kext  (If not installed, run Mavericks installer)
+  3. Native AppleHDA.kext  (If not installed, run OS X installer)
   4. Supported Realtek on board audio codec
   5. Audio ID Injection, see https://github.com/toleda/audio_ALCinjection